Digital Employee Training: How Companies Efficiently Implement Training

 • realistically planned resources

-• regular content updates
+• regular updates to content

-• a data-based evaluation of learning activities
+• a data-driven evaluation of learning activities

 Are you looking for methods to onboard new employees digitally?
 Then download our guide "Blended Onboarding in Companies" for free.